c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## The `any` type

 C3 contains a built-in variant type, which is essentially struct containing a `typeid` plus a `void*` pointer to a value.
 While it is possible to cast the `any` pointer to any pointer type, it is recommended to use the `anycast` macro or checking the type explicitly first.
+With the `anycast` macro, the return will be an optional, which is empty if there is a mismatch.

 ```c3
 fn void main()